risingwavelabs/risingwave-docs-legacy/docs/install-run-connect.md

 <Tabs>
 <TabItem value="playground_mode" label="Playground mode" default>

-Select one of the following ways to install and run RisingWave:
+Select one of the following ways to install and run RisingWave in playground mode:

 <details>